MattAHarrington/avalanche-docs/docs/learn/getting-started.md

 [explorer.avax.network](https://explorer.avax.network/) is the official network explorer maintained by Ava Labs.

+### Snowtrace

+[Snowtrace](https://snowtrace.io/), an implementation of the popular Ethereum block explorer [Etherscan](https://etherscan.io/), provides a highly-performative, feature-filled experience to the Avalanche community.

 ### AvaScan

 [Avascan](https://avascan.info/) is an independent explorer website, known for its slick presentation and comprehensive overview, especially interesting for viewing [validators and delegators](https://avascan.info/staking/validators), as it shows lots of interesting information about individual network validators.